NS-Sami/CSE-366-Project/README.md

 #  Cotton Leaf Disease Detection
-This project aims to automate the identification of various cotton leaf diseases using deep learning.
-By leveraging a pre-trained convolutional neural network (ResNet-50), the model classifies images of cotton leaves into one of seven disease categories.
-This type of classification is vital for timely and accurate disease diagnosis, which can significantly reduce crop losses in agriculture.
-The model is fine-tuned to adapt to cotton-specific disease features, improving its accuracy on real-world agricultural data.
+A deep learning–based project for cotton leaf disease classification using Custom CNN, Hybrid CNN + ML Classifiers, and Pretrained CNN models (ResNet, MobileNetV2).
+This project also includes Grad-CAM visualization and Generalizability Testing to evaluate robustness on a second dataset.

 Kaggle link - https://www.kaggle.com/code/nabi1subhan/pre-trained-cnn

-## About Dataset
+## Features
-The dataset utilized in this project is SAR-CLD-2024: A Comprehensive Dataset for Cotton Leaf Disease Detection, which comprises a large collection of high-quality, augmented images of cotton leaves affected by various diseases.
-The dataset is systematically organized into seven distinct classes, with each class representing a specific type of leaf disease.
+Custom CNN model designed from scratch

+Hybrid model (CNN feature extractor + ML classifiers)

+Pretrained models (ResNet, MobileNetV2) with transfer learning

+Grad-CAM visualization for explainability

+Generalizability testing on a second dataset

+Performance evaluation with Accuracy, Class Accuracy, Precision, Recall, F1-score

-To ensure balanced representation, the data has been divided into training, validation, and test sets using stratified sampling, maintaining an even distribution across all classes.
-Furthermore, all images have been resized and normalized to meet the input specifications of the ResNet-50 architecture, ensuring optimal compatibility and performance during model training and evaluation.
+To ensure balanced representation, the dataset was divided into training, validation, and test sets using stratified sampling, preserving an even distribution across all classes.
+All images were resized and normalized according to the input requirements of the selected model architectures (Custom CNN, Hybrid CNN+ML classifiers, ResNet50, and VGG16), ensuring consistency and optimal performance during training and evaluation.

 Dataset link (kaggle) - https://www.kaggle.com/datasets/sabuktagin/dataset-for-cotton-leaf-disease-detection

 ## Tools Used